 - Contraception is also sometimes called birth control or family planning.

-- There are many different contraceptive methods, including the use of hormone medications, intrauterine contraceptive devices, barrier contraception, periods of abstaining from sex, and surgery.
-Some methods are more effective than others; all have advantages and disadvantages.
+- There are different contraceptive methods, including hormone medications, intrauterine contraceptive devices, barrier contraception, periods of abstaining from sex, and surgery.
+Some methods are more effective than others.

 These methods do not make use of any contraceptive devices or medications.

 This involves a woman keeping a menstrual calendar to enable her to accurately predict her fertile period.
 Most women ovulate about 14 days before the start of the next menstrual period which, in a 28-day cycle, is at the midpoint of the cycle.
 An unfertilised egg may live two days, while sperms were found to stay alive in the genital tract up to 10 days after intercourse although they may be able to cause fertilisation for about four days.
 So, intercourse should be avoided during the phase when there's the greatest chance for sperms and eggs to meet.

 - Advantage: no hormones are taken, so there are no side-effects from these.